|Title:||Surviving a Compromise of PyPI: End-to-end signing of packages|

 PEP 458 also describes the metadata layout of the PyPI repository and employs the minimum security model, which supports continuous delivery of projects and uses online cryptographic keys to sign the distributions uploaded by developers.
 Although the minimum security model guards against most attacks on software updaters , such as mix-and-match and extraneous dependencies attacks, it can be improved to support end-to-end signing and to prohibit forged distributions in the event that PyPI is compromised.

+PEP 480 builds on PEP 458 by adding support for developer signing, and reducing the reliance on online keys to prevent malicious distributions.
 The main strength of PEP 458 and the minimum security model is the automated and simplified release process: developers may upload distributions and then have PyPI sign for their distributions.
 Much of the release process is handled in an automated fashion by online roles and this approach requires storing cryptographic signing keys on the PyPI infrastructure.
 Unfortunately, cryptographic keys that are stored online are vulnerable to theft.
 The maximum security model, proposed in this PEP, permits developers to sign for the distributions that they make available to PyPI users, and does not put end-users at risk of downloading malicious distributions if the online keys stored on PyPI infrastructure are compromised.

 The threat model assumes the following: